-The committee performed a modified Angoff activity (Angoff, 1971) using a recently retired exam form.
+The committee performed a modified Angoff activity (Angoff, 1971) using a representative version of the exam.
+The Sonography exam is usually 360 items long, too long for the available time.
+Instead of using the full form, a representative version was created by ordering items, first by content and then by difficulty, before removing every other item.
+The final form was 180 items with approximately the same content and difficulty distribution as the overall exam.
 The facilitator provided training to explain the function and intent of the Angoff to the committee and the committee performed a practice activity with a few items to familiarize themselves with the software.